Disclaimer: The information in this weblog is provided “AS IS” with no warranties and confers no rights.

 Short answer: Inbound collaboration is controllable, outbound isn’t

-Does the MFA performed in guest tenant satisfy the MFA requirement on the guest tenant
+Does the MFA performed in guests host tenant satisfy the MFA requirement on the destination tenant

 Answer: No, and for good reasons.
 You cant simply know, in what way the guest tenant user has satisfied the MFA requirement

 I am developing Azure AD App where I need to control groups and App Roles in Azure AD related authorizations.
 Which App type should I use: single, or multi-tenant?